 - Both ESCON and FICON require a pair of fibers for every channel.
 By multiplexing these channels over DWDM transport, significant savings can be realized.

-- DWDM has capability to expand capacity and can serve as backup bandwidth without a need to install new fibers, thus it is ready made for long distance telecommunication services.
+- DWDM has the capability to expand capacity and can serve as backup bandwidth without a need to install new fibers, thus it is ready-made for long distance telecommunication services.

 - DWDM can also be used in various networks like Sensor Networks, Remote Radar Networks, Tele-spectroscopic process control network, and many more networks.